 It is very important for teacher candidates to become aware of and proficient with Google Apps and how it can be used to transform teaching and learning.
 When looking for a teaching job, it is highly likely that the schools they encounter will use Google Apps to some level.

-- Of the 30 school districts I directly support in my job, 29 of them are Google Apps districts
+- Of the 30 school districts I directly support in my job, all 30 of them are Google Apps districts

 - Google Apps for Education is widely used throughout the state of Ohio, across the country, and around the world